hughpearse/hughpearse.github.io.admin/source/_posts/big_data_and_finance.md

 By subtracting the Namespace Prefix from the Name field, we are left with the value "Assets".
 This is the Name suffix, which corresponds to the table column num.tag.

+## Summary
+It is possible to perform detailed research of historical company performance on a large scale, and also include the price information.
+This can all be done at home for free with out the need for any special resources that are not already available for free on the internet.

 [1]: https://www.sec.gov/cgi-bin/browse-edgar?action=getcompany&CIK=0001081316&owner=exclude&count=40&hidefilings=0 "EDGAR Online (Berkshire Hathaway)"
 [2]: https://www.sec.gov/dera/data/financial-statement-data-sets.html "Financial Statement Data Sets"
 [3]: http://gethue.com/hadoop-tutorial-create-hive-tables-with-headers-and/ "Create Hive tables with headers and load quoted CSV data"